 “The food was exceptional as was the personal service!
 Having been in the Industry for many years the team here have all bases covered!”Lushas_Long (TripAdvisor)

 Building 7A, 2 Huntley Street Alexandria – $$$

-Effortlessly blending the natural beauty of the great outdoors with simple, rustic charm is The Grounds of Alexandria, one of the best places in Sydney for weekend brunch, The Grounds wants to bring people together to enjoy fresh, wholesome food, The Grounds have become famous for their highly photogenic, immersive experiences; think, hundreds of pine trees covered in twinkling lights and snow machines at Christmas time.
+Effortlessly blending the natural beauty of the great outdoors with simple, rustic charm is The Grounds of Alexandria, one of the best places in Sydney for weekend brunch.
+The Grounds wants to bring people together to enjoy fresh, wholesome food, and have become famous for their highly photogenic, immersive experiences; think, hundreds of pine trees covered in twinkling lights and snow machines at Christmas time.

 “What a beautiful spot to visit for brunch, super impressed with the ambience and speed for what was a very busy Saturday morning.”605maddih (TripAdvisor)